Skip main navigation

 • David Davis (verse, 1798) [Northup #865; Northup #867]

-We are aware of the following lacunae from the period covered by this first installment of the project.
+We are aware of the following lacunae from the period covered by this first instalment of the project.
 If you are able to help with any of these, e.g. by tracing a translation or aiding with transcription, or if you are aware of any other gaps, we would be pleased to acknowledge any contributions you make.
 Thank you!

 • French